sagemath/sagewiki_to_gh-2022-10-10/days31/projects.md

  * People: Ryan Grout, Jason Grout, John Travis
  * Find a reproducible one (Found)
  * Fix it (Possibly?)
-   (The issue we found was with the TinyMCE autosave plugin)
+   (The issue we found was with the TinyMCE autosave plugin.
+We fixed it by just preventing the plugin from loading)

 == Geogebra integration ==
  * People: Bruce Cohen, Rob Beezer, Rado, Mike Gage, Keshav Kini